Vonng/pigsty/docs/t-offline.md

 The offline installer includes all packages from the local Yum repo.
 By default, Pigsty is installed at [Infra Init](p-infra.md) when the local Yum repo is created.

 ```
-{{ repo_home }}
+{{ nginx_home }}
   |---- {{ repo_name }}.repo
   ^---- {{ repo_name}}/repo_complete
   ^---- {{ repo_name}}/**************.rpm
 ```

-By default, `{{ repo_home }}` is the root dir of the Nginx static file server, which defaults to `/www`, and `repo_name` is a custom local source name, which defaults to `pigsty`.
+By default, `{{ nginx_home }}` is the root dir of the Nginx static file server, which defaults to `/www`, and `repo_name` is a custom local source name, which defaults to `pigsty`.

 By default, the `/www/pigsty` dir contains all RPM packages, and the offline installer is actually a zip archive of the `/www/pigsty` dir.

 The principle of the offline installation package is that Pigsty [checks](https://github.com/Vonng/pigsty/blob/master/roles/repo/tasks/main.yml#L49) if the local Yum source-related files already exist during the execution of the infra initi.
 If they already exist, the process of downloading the package and its dependencies is skipped.

-The marker file used for the check is `{{ repo_home }}/{{ repo_name }}/repo_complete`, by default `/www/pigsty/repo_complete`, if this marker file exists, (usually set by Pigsty after the local source is created), then the local source has created and can be used directly.
+The marker file used for the check is `{{ nginx_home }}/{{ repo_name }}/repo_complete`, by default `/www/pigsty/repo_complete`, if this marker file exists, (usually set by Pigsty after the local source is created), then the local source has created and can be used directly.
 Otherwise, Pigsty will perform the usual download logic.
 Once the download is complete, you can archive a compressed copy of the directory, which can be used to speed up the initialization of other environments.